Gordita Chronicles

-Gordita Chronicles is an American comedy series that premiered on the streaming service HBO Max on June 23, 2022.
+Gordita Chronicles is an American comedy television series that premiered on the streaming service HBO Max on June 23, 2022.
 The series tells the story of Cucu Castelli, a reporter who narrates her youth in the 1980s as a willful and reluctant "gordita" (transl. "chubby girl") whose family immigrates to Miami, Florida from the Dominican Republic.
 Cucu's father is a rising executive with an airline serving Florida and the Caribbean.

-On July 29, 2022, it was announced the series was cancelled after one season.
-Sony Pictures Television plans to shop the series elsewhere.
-In December 2022, the series was removed from HBO Max.
+On July 29, 2022, it was announced the series was cancelled after one season, part of a reduction in family-oriented programming on the HBO Max service.
+The series was removed from the HBO Max streaming service in December 2022.